billfitzgerald/infosec-primer/getting_started.md

 </figure>
 </div>

-Click "OK" to clear credentials.
+Click **OK** to clear credentials.
 Only the user-installed credentials are cleared.

 <div align="center">
 <figure>